BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-test-a -pull-request-locally-before-merging.md

 ![](https://cdn-images-1.medium.com/max/880/1*_SlZ5NlPIr6Fq6TojIpSGw.png)

-One major problem I had was how to test this pull requests, I had to use the local “copy and paste” method to test and run this pull requests before I merged them, this was really stressful.
+One major problem I had was how to test this pull requests, I had to use the local "copy and paste" method to test and run this pull requests before I merged them, this was really stressful.

 I made my researches and found easier ways to do this and this is what I would